-'''

 proc x -> f -< x+1

-'''

 We call this a procedure or arrow abstraction.
 As with a lambda expression, the variable x is a new variable bound within the proc-expression.
 It refers to the input to the arrow.
 In the above example, -< is not an identifier but an new reserved symbol used for building commands from an expression of arrow type and an expression to be fed as input to that arrow.
 (The weird look will make more sense later.)
 It may be read as analogue of application for arrows.
-The above example is equivalent to the Haskell expression

-'''

-arr (\ x \rightarrow x+1) >>> f

-'''
+The above example is equivalent to the Haskell expression arr ($\ x \rightarrow x+1$) >>> f which is equivalent to arr ($\langle x - \rangle$ (f x, x+1)) >>> app so in this case the arrow must belong to the ArrowApply class.
+Such an arrow is equivalent to a monad, so if you're using this form you may find a monadic formulation more convenient.

 That would make no sense if the expression to the left of -< involves the bound variable x.
 More generally, the expression to the left of -< may not involve any local variable, i.e. a variable bound in the current arrow abstraction.
-For such a situation there is a variant -<<, as in which is equivalent to so in this case the arrow must belong to the ArrowApply class.
-Such an arrow is equivalent to a monad, so if you're using this form you may find a monadic formulation more convenient.
+For such a situation there is a variant -<<, as in

 '''

-proc x -> f x -<< x+1
+proc x \rightarrow f x -<< x+1

 '''